Evarcha culicivora: Taxonomy

-E. culicivora belongs to the jumping spider genus Evarcha, a relatively large genus comprising 89 nominal species.
+Evarcha culicivora belongs to the jumping spider genus Evarcha, a relatively large genus comprising 89 nominal species.
 Evarcha is widespread, ranging from the Palaearctic, Africa and Southern Asia to the middle Pacific area, with a few species from America and Australia.
 Within the genus, species are polyphyletic as the species have very different morphology of genital organs.
 For example, the embolus ranges from short, strong and compact to long and filamentous.

 Habitat and distribution

 Evarcha culicivora is found only around Lake Victoria in Kenya and Uganda.
 This area is full of a variety of insect life and has a large number of Chaoboridae midges.
 These lake flies are similar in size and appearance to Anopheles mosquitos, common prey of E. culicivora, but E. culicivora disregards their presence as well as the majority of all other insects present.
-E. culicivora builds nests, where it primarily resides.
+This species builds nests, where it primarily resides.
 Nests are built within closed spaces such as tree trunks or walls of buildings and are often made of dead foliage such as leaves.
 It hides in the grass or other plants close to the ground when it is quiescent.
 When it is hunting, it will go to more exposed locations such as the walls inside some mosquito-infested houses.